rudimusmaximus/BurningGAS/README.md

  - This section is from a phase II project inside of the repo [DevFlow](https://github.com/rudimusmaximus/DevFlow); to catch up on that project try reading that repo's [issue 46](https://github.com/rudimusmaximus/DevFlow/issues/46)

  - Specifically, a multi-part set of working sessions.
-The notes are included below along with links to the unedited recorded sessions were possible.
+The notes are included below along with links to the unedited recorded sessions when possible.

 ---